Saturday, 3 May 2025

 Neeme Jarvi

 Roger Sessions is another of those American composers whose name I recognised but whose music I have never heard.
 He has the reputation as a severe serialist but this early work (from 1927) is more neo-classical in style.
 I enjoyed it immensely.
 The outer movements are wind dominated and the idiom and sound seemed close to that of Stravinsky's Symphonies of Wind Instruments, written only a few years earlier.
-I don't know whether Sessions would have had any opportunities to hear the Stravinsky and the score was not published until much later.
+I don't know whether Sessions would have had any opportunities to hear the Stravinsky: the score was not published until much later.
 There are also hints of Copland, not least in the rhythmic complexities.
 The slow movement is surprisingly lyrical and I thought that it was highly effective - the harmony was largely tonal but with some 'rough edges'.
 Altogether the piece made a very positive impression and I am keen to hear more of Sessions' work, though I expect that some of the later pieces will be much tougher nuts to crack.

 No comments: